-1. Keep calm.
-It is treatable.

-2. Let the pupil sit in the position they find most comfortable.
+- 1. Keep calm.
+It is treatable. - 2.
+Let the pupil sit in the position they find most comfortable.
 Do not make them lie down.

-3. Let the pupil use their usual reliever treatment, e.g. 2 puffs of their Ventolin/Salbutamol (blue) inhaler.

-4. If symptoms disappear/improve\ no further immediate action is necessary, but the pupil should be observed and sent to medical room on return if necessary.
-If involved in sport at time of attack pupil should take no further part.

-- 5. Medication may be repeated after 5 10 minutes if necessary. - 6.
-If normal medication has no effect dial 999.

-9. Note: usual reliever inhaler can be used up to four times every 5 - 10 minutes in an emergency.
+Encourage the child to sit up and slightly forward. - 3.
+Let the pupil use their usual reliever treatment, e.g. 2 puffs of their Ventolin/Salbutamol (blue) inhaler.
+If not available, there is an emergency inhaler in the lobby entrance to the medical room.
+If the pupil is on the list in the emergency inhaler box they are allowed to use the inhaler. - 4.
+If symptoms disappear/improve no further immediate action is necessary, but the pupil should be observed and sent to medical room on return if necessary.
+If involved in sport at time of attack pupil should take no further part. - 5.
+If there is no immediate improvement, continue to give two puffs at a time every two minutes, up to a maximum of 10 puffs - 6.
+Stay calm and reassure the child.
+Stay with the child until they feel better. - 7.
+If normal medication has no effect dial 999. - 8.
+Note: usual reliever inhaler can be used up to four times every 5 10 minutes in an emergency.